 Authorship in MEDLINE®

 A MEDLINE citation may contain an array of personal author names, group (or corporate) author names, and collaborator names.
-This Fact Sheet explains the current policies that are followed in designating these forms of authorship and other contribution in MEDLINE.
+This Fact Sheet explains the current policies for designating authorship and other contributions in MEDLINE.

-The National Library of Medicine (NLM) encourages authors, journal editors and publishers to consult the guidelines of the International Committee of Medical Journal Editors (http://www.icmje.org/) and Council of Science Editors (http://www.councilscienceeditors.org/) when determining authorship attribution for a manuscript being prepared for publication.
+NLM encourages authors, journal editors and publishers to consult the following guidelines when determining authorship attribution for a manuscript being prepared for publication:

-NLM uses the PDF (Portable Document Format) version of an online article as the primary version for verifying bibliographic data.
+NLM uses the PDF version of an online article as the primary version for verifying bibliographic data.

-Publishers include author and collaborator data in various ways.
-For example, authors and collaborators may be linked from appendices, footnotes, or otherwise found in supplementary documentation.
+Publishers include author and collaborator data in various ways in addition to the traditional byline.
+For example, authors and collaborators may be indicated or linked from appendices, footnotes, or otherwise found in supplementary documentation.
 NLM prefers that authorship and collaborator data be in the full text of the article rather than associated with the article in a supplementary online file.
 If, however, these data are recorded in a supplementary file, then two conditions must be met:

 - provide a clear indication in the main article of how to find these data, perhaps through the use of footnotes or other statements that can be easily found from the byline area, the bottom of the first "page" of an article, or near the acknowledgements area at the end of an article, and